 News For 2017: I am going to hold off guiding the trout season here again this summer.
 For three reasons one; the fires and the floods the last few years have devastated the LOCAL resident populations of trout in stretches below Beaver creek and I feel they need to be left alone for a while.
 Two; the upper stretches that still have good populations wont be needing additional pressure from anglers, I don't want to be part of condensed angling if I can help it.
 Compounded pressure on healthy stocks is not good and happens enough when we have WDFW closures.
 Three; With upper Columbia ESA listed wild steelhead fighting to return from poor ocean survival and drought it again would not be ecologically sound to expose additional harm of indecently catching immature wild steelhead with dry flies.
 The Methow River is a world class steelhead river, but did you know that it is also an awesome trout river?
 "The Met" as we call it, has the largest trout of any float-able river in Washington State.
 I have seen bull trout over 20 pounds and Cutt-Bows in the seven pound range.
 The Methow is a very diverse river that brings all the regular insect life with an addition of large runs of salmon that provide huge amounts of food for the resident trout population.
 With some of the state's best hopper fishing and world class sized cutthroats, The Methow River is at the top of my list for adventure angling in Washington State.
 The Methow is free of any flood control dams; hence the area has a natural spring snow run-off and is dependent on that for angling timing.
 For best results, we begin fishing it at or around 2500 cfs. and this typically begins in July on an average year.
 However, don't wait for the water - book your trip ahead of time and we can adapt at the time of your booking should we need

+Cool Water, its the life blood of all our Anadromous fisheries in Washington State.
+In recent seasons the Klickitat has been getting fish when others are not.
+In recent years the Deschutes has been running too warm for steelhead due to some "unfortunate decisions" to put it lightly.
+As a fishing guide we notice things about the river, I have notices a increase in our early summer run steelhead from normal.
+This could be from the warming of the famed Deschutes, not sure but we are happy that there are some around and looking forward to it in 2017..
 Klickitat River Steelhead fly fishing: Washington State's Klickitat River is well known for its hard fighting run of fall steelhead and salmon, and recent years' action has been very good.
 Considered by some to be the "hardest fighting steelhead" of any Columbia River tributary, and I find that to be true as well.
 With a possibility of 20 pound fish, fly fishing the Klickitat River is a favorite among die-hard steelhead anglers.
-I fish it the most in September when the big push of fresh fish meets the optimum water temps for the dry line and Skagit style swing.
-It also fishes well late in November and I find myself there when the Methow River starts to freeze.
-WE HAVE AN UNEXPECTED HIGHER RETURN OF HATCHERY STEELHEAD NOW IN : Book a June through August trip now for these early return steelhead!
-The best time to fish here is September through November when the fish numbers are best.
+I start to fish it consistently in September when the big push of fresh fish meets the optimum water temps for the dry line and Skagit style swing.
+It fishes well late into November until closing Nov.
+30. The best time to fish here is September through October when the fish numbers are best, larger steelhead tend to run late into November.
 Both Chinook Salmon and the fall run Steelhead push into the river en mass as water temps drop at the start of September.
-If you are interested in fishing some of the best waters for steelhead and salmon, call us at 253-307-3210 or email email@example.com to book your Washington fly fishing adventure today.
+If you are interested in fishing some of the best waters for steelhead and salmon, call us at 253-307-3210 or email firstname.lastname@example.org to book your Washington fly fishing adventure today.
 We can handle any size group and can customize an adventure based on your skills and goals.
 Thank you for choosing Brazda's Fly Fishing and we look forward to providing a great Klickitat River fly fishing experience for you!
-Book early for the LODGING special, this is a real deal, time and hassle saver!
-Lodging special is availability specific.
-Call 253-307-3210 or email firstname.lastname@example.org for details.
-You can also book a trip by filling out the form in the right hand sidebar.
-We look forward to hearing from you!
-Drift Boat - Two Anglers $525 plus tax Drift boat - One angler $450 plus tax • Day Trips Include: lunch and guide, sometimes shuttle.
-Not included: Washington
+Drift

 Methow River steelhead fly fishing: THIS FISHERY IS TEMPORARILY CLOSED.
 Due to low flows in 2015 and warm ocean conditions in 2016 have reduced the survival of protected wild summer steelhead.
 We continue our conservation effort through TU Wild Steelheaders United in there tireless work helping conserve wild fish and the sport fishing industry..
 The Columbia river has the worlds largest combined run of salmon and steelhead.
 The extent of conservation and technology developed to provide safe passage of smolt down stream and adults upstream has been paying dividends.
 With huge Chinook runs spawning throughout the Columbia and its tributary, the Methow River system is one of its gems with large runs of salmon, native cutthroat on the prowl, steelhead holding in every likely spot, and huge bull trout lurking.
 The Methow River is returning to the fishery I remember as a young boy and I am sure my grandfather is looking on with a huge smile.
 The steelhead of the main stem originally were about 15 lbs. on average, with various smaller subspecies utilizing upper reaches and tributaries.
 Now, with Federal supplemental brood stocking influence, the Methow River steelhead run has returned substantially, and most of these fish are of the 4 to 10 lb. range with the larger native fish still there and returning better every season.
 We find a few steelhead over 15 pounds every season, and many of those are likely strays from the Snake River system.
 Every season we are finding that more and more true wild steelhead are returning home to the Methow River.
 The supplemental brood stocking system is working wonders and accounts for half of our caught steelhead with another 25% or more being hatchery fish without adipose fins that we are happy to keep.
 See below for an outline of our prices and feel free to call us at 253-307-3210 if you have any questions.
 You can also book this trip by emailing email@example.com or filling out

-Giant Winter Run Steelhead: 2017 summary; Our season experienced the coldest wettest winter steelhead fishing ever in my guiding career.
+Giant Winter Run Steelhead: Brazda's Olympic Peninsula Fly Fishing guides are the best of the best and we know OP steelhead and how to find them.
+2017 summary; Our season experienced the coldest wettest winter steelhead fishing ever in my guiding career.
 More snowy days than the last ten years combined and obviously more rain than ever.
 We lost a total of 13 days in the 90 day season so we actually did quite well.
 Again fishing high water was a challenge but it was good for the fish and that matters most!
 The take away from 2017 was that the wild fish run appears to be in good shape and consistently entering the rivers from January through the end of April.
 A positive change from the dramatic peaks of run in March..
 The wild steelhead fly fishing on the Olympic Peninsula is most often considered the best steelhead fishing in the entire nation.
 With the ever present El Diablo of wild winter steelhead many anglers say its WORLD CLASS FLY FISHING.
 Any date January through April can easily be the best day of steelhead fishing for the entire year.
 The area boasts not just one great steelhead river, but 6 all within an easy drive of Forks Washington.
 The Olympic Peninsula is known for its giant wild winter Steelhead.
 Catches over 20 lbs. are common every season and the last few have brought the biggest fish I have seen in over twenty years of angling in the region.
 Join me on your next trip to find the always elusive and majestic wild steelhead of the Olympic Peninsula.
 We often fish double hand Skagit techniques as well as on the move from drift boats.
 See below for an outline of fees, for more information or to book a trip feel free to give us a call at 253-307-3210 or Email Jeff@Brazdasflyfishing.com.
-We can answer any questions you may have about our Washington fly fishing guided trips or talk to you about availability.
-We look forward to hearing from you!
-Fully Hosted steelhead packages @ " Wild Duc Lodge" Day Trips on
+We can answer any questions you may have about our Washington fly fishing guided trips or talk

 News for 2017, The Sardine run has been reduced naturally and commercially and has taken its toll on this fishery.
 Mostly in the availability to catch these wonderful Rooster fish and Dorado.
 For me I'm going to hold off on this one for a bit..
 The great Peninsula separating the Pacific Ocean and the Sea of Cortez is home to some of the greatest fly fishing adventure yet to be discovered.
 Every year new areas are pioneered and new fly fishing options are found.
 The opportunity is endless for the adventure angler; I don't think anyone could cover them all.
 My first visit to the Baja Peninsula was back in 1985 when Cabo was a pile of unset bricks and Cabo Wabo and Senior Frogs were just beginning.
 Now a days, I cringe at the thought of driving south to the Cabo Airport.
 That aside, the fishing, the weather and the views are still pretty amazing.
 What we do here is plan trips around the La Paz area using two different services that provide two distinct options.
 One trip we stay and fish right out of La Paz launching from the local marina traveling out to various locations in search for our quarry.
 This option is best suited for the family style with accommodations equal to the close-in fishing.
 The service uses American made boats with local captains.
 We dine out in the town nightly and have much more time in port on a daily basis.
 The other option is a daily travel to the outskirts, south of La Paz to East Cape and Half Moon bay.
 Here, we meet up with a group of fishing guides and launch daily on the beach.
 This is geared towards the hardcore angler looking for a location a little ways off the beaten path.
 From the launch site, we will commonly travel 30 minutes to an hour back to the bait and start our fishing there.
 The fishing